-six one-to-one performances and a performance lecture by Zoya Sardashti
+five one-to-one performances, a dance and performance lecture by Zoya Sardashti

 This Story Doesn’t Begin With Me

 What if you could get to know a stranger by asking a question that elicits desire as a mode of self identification rather than a definition of location or ethnicity?
 Since our identities are subjected to trauma and systematic violence that nation-state projects through categorization, This Story Doesn’t Begin With Me, invites participants to consider what they long for or where they belong when introducing themselves.
 Through this exchange we will attempt to discover a more precise and relevant vocabulary, specific to our new relationship.

 To Be Seen & Unseen

 What if you could be in the world without directly receiving the gaze of others?
 Through various modes of theatricality the performance confronts ideas of exposure, empowerment and in/visibility.
 You will be invited to take a journey with a performer.
 You will be invited to wear a costume, a traveler’s garment and a mask.
 Similar to masks worn in Venetian culture, this mask will free you from social codes and markers of identity.
 We will walk hand in hand wherever you wish.
 At certain points during our journey we might sit in silence, we might talk to other people, or we might just talk to each other.
 When we decide our journey has reached a midway point we will retrace our steps.
 We will walk back to the place of our departure separately on opposite sides of the path.